Earnings Test after FRA

 Taxes: The Hidden Lever When You Work and Claim

-Earnings test after FRA removes one major concern (benefit withholding due to wages), but it does not remove the tax conversation.
+Earnings test after FRA removes one major concern — benefit withholding due to wages — but it does not eliminate the tax conversation.
 Working while collecting Social Security can raise your combined income, which may increase the portion of benefits that is taxable.
-In other words, you can be past FRA with no earnings test at all and still see your after-tax outcome change significantly if wages overlap with benefits.
+Up to 85 percent of Social Security benefits can be taxable as ordinary income when combined income (adjusted gross income plus tax-exempt interest plus half of Social Security benefits) exceeds applicable thresholds.
+In other words, you can be past FRA with no earnings test at all and still see your after-tax Social Security outcome change significantly if wages and benefits overlap in the same year.
+Understanding whether Social Security is taxable in your specific situation is fundamental to evaluating the real net value of your claiming strategy.

-Taxes matter because the goal is not just the biggest monthly check; it’s the best net result for your household.
-Some people prefer to delay Social Security while they work so they can use earlier years for Roth conversions or planned IRA withdrawals in a lower tax bracket.
-Others start Social Security earlier because it reduces portfolio withdrawals, even if taxes rise slightly.
-There is no one-size-fits-all answer, but any solid plan should compare the after-tax cash flow, not just the gross benefit.
+The goal in Social Security planning is not just the biggest monthly gross check — it is the best net result for your household over time.
+Some people prefer to delay Social Security while they are working, using the delay years for Roth conversions or planned IRA withdrawals in lower tax brackets before benefits begin.
+Others start Social Security earlier because it reduces portfolio withdrawals, even if taxes rise slightly on the benefit.
+There is no universally correct approach, but any solid plan should compare after-tax cash flows across multiple claiming scenarios, not just the gross benefit amounts.
+Our resources on reducing taxes on Social Security and how to minimize Social Security taxes cover the specific strategies available for managing this tax exposure.

 Coordinate Work, Taxes, and Social Security